UConn vs. Arkansas Predictions & Picks - NCAA Tournament Sweet 16

 UConn Performance Insights

-- The Huskies average 78.5 points per game (31st in college basketball) while giving up 64.7 per outing (38th in college basketball).
-They have a +482 scoring differential overall and outscore opponents by 13.8 points per game.
+- The Huskies outscore opponents by 13.8 points per game (scoring 78.5 points per game to rank 31st in college basketball while allowing 64.7 per outing to rank 38th in college basketball) and have a +482 scoring differential overall.

-- UConn wins the rebound battle by 10.0 boards on average.
-It records 36.0 rebounds per game, which ranks 12th in college basketball, while its opponents grab 26.0 per outing.
+- The 36 rebounds per game UConn averages rank 12th in college basketball, and are 10 more than the 26 its opponents grab per outing.

 - UConn forces 12.3 turnovers per game (143rd in college basketball) while committing 12.2 (216th in college basketball play).